Mr Schwan’ morning coffee is to be served. Photo: Mattias Ek.

 The theatre is a popular form of entertainment and one of the few places where people of different social classes can meet.

-Here, rural residents who have moved in become factory workers, beer deliverymen, pavers or perhaps deaconesses.
+Here, people from the countryside become factory workers, beer delivery workers, street pavers, or deaconesses.
 Photo: Mattias Ek.

 City of Industry 1860—1921, floor 2